rjro/oxDNA_env/README.md

 This is because the ```/vagrant``` folder within the Vagrant box is actually the ```/azDNA_env``` folder on your computer.
 This directory is forwarded by Vagrant automatically.

-## How do I observe changes I make to the server?
+## How do I observe changes I make to the application?
 When you launch the server by default, it will start listening on port 9000.
 If you make changes to server-side logic, you will have to restart the server to observe them.

 You will need to use SSH into the server, kill the python3 listener, and restart the server.
 This can be done as follows: